mteemu/EtwCollector/README.md

 # EtwCollector
 Simple F# client to listen Etw events.

 You can easily listen Microsoft Etw events from the selected provider or providers.
+At this time client only prints event payload names and values.

 USAGE: EtwCollector.exe [--help] --session <string> --providers [<string>...]